AidanStack/Home_Prices_Project/README.md

  Our client is a small real estate developer looking to evaluate the viability of different projects around Seattle.
 To assist this effort, our team used multiple linear regression modelling to help estimate home prices, and determine which factors were the most influential on price.

+# Repository Structure
+ Data - All relevant datasets
+ Notebooks - Our individual data prep and explorations Tin_final_analysis - The final and completed notebook, combing all of our models and processing steps Zip_code_analysis - Extra zipcode based models vs. the neighborhodo based models in our main notebook util.py - Functions used for data processing and modelling

+ # Full Data Science Process

  ## The Data

  Our data came in the form of 20,000 home sales from all over Kings County spanning from 2014-2015.
 It included various metrics describing each home, including overall condition, quality of the view, square footage, zipcode, etc.